TabeaSonnenschein/CellAutDisp/README.md

    For an example of such a calibration script see:

    Important Functions:
-   - *makeFitnessfunction(calibtype, nr_cpus, matrixsize, raster, baselineNO2, TrafficNO2perhour, onroadindices, observations,  meteovalues_df, metric = "R2", uniqueparams = {},  moderator_df = None)*: <sub>This function creates a fitness function for the calibration of the dispersion model.
+   - *makeFitnessfunction(calibtype, nr_cpus, matrixsize, raster, baselineNO2, TrafficNO2perhour, onroadindices, observations,  meteovalues_df, metric = "R2", uniqueparams = {},  moderator_df = None)* <br><sub>This function creates a fitness function for the calibration of the dispersion model.
 The fitness function is dependent on the calibration type and the metric.
 The calibration type can be one of "meteomatrixsizerepeats", "morph", "meteonrrepeat".
 The metric can be one of "R2", "RMSE".
 The uniqueparams argument should contain the parameters that are uniquely required for the calibration type.
 The moderator_df argument should be provided if the calibration type is "morph".
 The function returns two functions: the fitness function and the other performance function.
 The fitness function is the function that is minimized during calibration and is based on the specified metric.
 The other performance function is the function that is used to evaluate the performance of the model additionally after the calibration is complete.<sub>
-   - *runGAalgorithm(fitnessfunction, param_settings, popsize, max_iter_noimprov, seed = None)*: <sub>This function runs the genetic algorithm for the calibration of the dispersion model.
+   - *runGAalgorithm(fitnessfunction, param_settings, popsize, max_iter_noimprov, seed = None)* <br><sub>This function runs the genetic algorithm for the calibration of the dispersion model.
 The function returns the genetic algorithm object.<sub>
-   - *PolishSaveGAresults(GAalgorithm, param_settings, fitnessfunction, otherperformancefunction, suffix)*: <sub>This function polishes the results of the genetic algorithm and saves the results to csv files.<sub>
+   - *PolishSaveGAresults(GAalgorithm, param_settings, fitnessfunction, otherperformancefunction, suffix)*<br><sub>This function polishes the results of the genetic algorithm and saves the results to csv files.<sub>

    3.2 Results Analytics
-   - *saveMatrixPlotsPerMonth(matrixsize, meteoparams, meteovalues_df, meteolog = False, suffix = "", addMeteodata = False)*: This function saves the weighted matrix plots for each month.
-The addMeteodata boolean parameter sets whether to add the meteorological data as text to the plot. it also adds and arrow to the plot to indicate the wind direction.
+   - *saveMatrixPlotsPerMonth(matrixsize, meteoparams, meteovalues_df, meteolog = False, suffix = "", addMeteodata = False)*<br><sub>This function saves the weighted matrix plots for each month.
+The addMeteodata boolean parameter sets whether to add the meteorological data as text to the plot. it also adds and arrow to the plot to indicate the wind direction.<sub>

 5. **Simple Scenario Modeling**